AfLosada/Ghost_MISO/kraken/readme.md

 - node 16.20.2
 - You need to be able to run kraken locally.
 Please try to install kraken by folliwing [this guide](https://thesoftwaredesignlab.github.io/AutTestingCodelabs/kraken-web-testing-tool/index.html#0).
-- For the pages tests to work properly make sure to check that there are **NO** draft pages.
+- For the pages tests to work properly make sure to check that there are **NO** draft pages nor scheduled.

 ## Features